 Sizewell C Nuclear Project Factsheet

 Capacity: Sizewell C is expected to generate 3.2 GW of electricity.
-This will be enough to power approximately 6 million homes.
+Enough to power approximately 6 million homes

 Technology: The project will utilize two EPR reactors.
 This is similar to the design of Hinkley Point C. It will enable efficiency and save on costs based on lessons learned from the sister nuclear plant.

-The Sizewell C Nuclear project will foresee a collective investment from the UK government and Sizewell C’s developer, the French state-owned energy group EDF.
-Furthermore, a consortium of three other investors including the British Gas parent company, Centrica will put its investment in the project.
+The Sizewell C Nuclear project will also foresee a collective investment from the UK government and Sizewell C’s developer, the French state-owned energy group EDF.
+Additionally, a consortium of three other investors including British gas company, Centrica, will also put its investment in the project.

 Significance of the Project